docc-lab/skua/README.md

 ## Usage
 To start tracing, run the `./start-tracing.sh` script.
 Then, you must track the processes that you are targetting.
 The easiest way to do this is by prepending the `./trace-process.sh` script before the given command.
 If this is not possible, you must manually track the PID of the target process using `lttng track -k --pid <pid>`.
 To stop tracing, run the `./stop-tracing.sh` script.

+In addition, the process being traced must be instrumented using a modified Jaeger client library, like [our `jaeger-client-cpp`](https://github.com/SkuaTracing/jaeger-client-cpp).
+This ensures that the context information is propagated into the kernel properly.